marcusyoung/otp-tutorial/README.md

 3. And finally, you’ll automate querying the OTP route planner API, looking up route information for each Lower Layer Super Output Area (LSOA) in Greater Manchester.

+Note: currently OTP requires Java 8.
+This tutorial will not work with Java 9.

 ![](/images/airport-isochrone-readme.png)